Joun-Mikhail/Digital_Safe_Verilog/README.md

 - 4x7-Segments displays : Displays the LOCK/OPEN status.
 - 4x7-Segments displays : Displays the current digit input value and password completion of each digits.
 - 2xDebug LEDs : LED n°8 flag lock status of the safe, LED n°7 keep tracks of the error flag.
-- RGB LED : A user friendly way to indicate the OPEN/LOCK status to the user thanks to color code ( where GREEN : OPEN / RED : LOCK).
+- RGB LED : A user friendly way to indicate the OPEN/LOCK/Err status to the user thanks to color code ( where GREEN : OPEN / RED : LOCK / BLUE : Err).
+      OPEN : Digital safe is unlocked,
+      LOCK : Digital safe is locked,
+      Err : Wrong password input.
+- Relay : Emit a sound when changing state from OPEN to LOCK

 ## USER MANUAL